lukaszdobrzynski/Library/README.md

 - a book can be checked out for up to 60 days
 - a daily sheet is used to monitor expiring checkouts

+## Application ports

+*The Library*'s application layer can be run by different types of clients, as described by Alistair Cockburn in his renowned 2005 [article](https://web.archive.org/web/20180822100852/http://alistair.cockburn.us/Hexagonal+architecture) on ports and adapters.
+These clients can include humans, test runners, message queues, databases, or other externally hosted applications, such as SPAs.
+They are also referred to as actors or adapters, as highlighted by the article's title, and together they constitute the application's environment.

+The interactions between the application layer and the environment are organized into two groups of interfaces known as driver ports and driven ports.
+Driver ports expose the application's functionality to the outside world, while driven ports define the functionalities required by the application to implement and process business logic.
+Among the Library's interfaces, which define the contract between the core system and its actors, are:

+- `ICommand`, `IQuery`, and `IRequest`, used by clients to obtain information from the system or send requests to change the system's state.
+- `IPatronRepository`, `IBookRepository`, `ICheckoutrepository` or `IHoldRepository`, used by the Reservation module to access data needed for processing business logic.
+- `IDocumentStoreHolder`, used by the Catalogue module to persist or query data.
+- `IDomainNotification`, used to notify system actors about changes in the system and prevent domain event leakage.

 ## Reservation Archetype

 Archetypes are well-known and well-defined solutions to a business problem.
 The reservation archetype is used when a user wants to reserve a resource for future use.
 It ensures that resources like appointments, flights, hotel rooms or library items are temporarily blocked or allocated, preventing overbooking or double-booking.
 The key concepts are: